Pre-1965 U.S. coins are 90% silver — find out what yours are worth at today's spot price.

 These trusted dealers sell 90% silver bags, rolls, and individual coins at published premiums over spot — with secure insured shipping and transparent buyback programs.

-One of the largest online bullion dealers in the U.S. Carries 90% silver bags, rolls of dimes, quarters, and half dollars, plus Morgan and Peace dollars — at competitive published premiums.
-Free insured shipping on orders over $199.
-Transparent buyback pricing with no haggling.
+One of the largest U.S. online dealers.
+Strong junk silver inventory — 90% bags, dime/quarter/half rolls, and Morgan and Peace dollars at competitive published premiums.
+Free insured shipping on orders over $199 with transparent buyback pricing.

-Shop Junk Silver at JM Bullion →Competitive spot-based pricing on 90% silver coins and bags with a Price Match Guarantee.
-Carries dimes, quarters, and half dollar rolls.
-Fast order processing and a user-friendly checkout.
-A trusted North American bullion retailer with vault storage options for larger purchases.
+Competitive spot-based pricing on 90% silver coins and bags with a Price Match Guarantee.
+Carries dime, quarter, and half dollar rolls.
+Fast order processing and vault storage options for larger purchases.

-Shop Junk Silver at Silver Gold Bull → Silver Bags →Active secondary market for junk silver bags, rolls, and individual coins.
-Compare prices across hundreds of sellers. eBay's Money Back Guarantee covers every purchase — ideal for checking current spot premiums before buying from a dealer.
+The most active secondary market for junk silver bags, rolls, and individual coins.
+Compare prices across hundreds of sellers with eBay's Money Back Guarantee on every purchase.
+Ideal for checking real market premiums before buying from a dealer.